Have a Problem?

 This is an informal problem‐solving process.
 A meeting is set up with the TA/Invigilator and their course instructor and/or the department chair.
 We recommend a union representative familiar with the Collective Agreement be present at such meetings.
 The Grievance Officer, with the permission of the member, will act on behalf of the member for all official purposes and will keep the member updated on the status of their complaint.

 2. Filing the Grievance

-The deadline to file an official is 30 calendar days following the knowledge of the occurrence.
+The deadline to file an official grievance is 30 calendar days following the knowledge of the occurrence.
 Knowledge of occurrence could be notification of your TA application or any email communications.
 The grievance will be filed, on behalf the member, with the respective hiring unit (department) or, in the case of broad‐based serious grievances, the university’s human resources department.
 If the grievance is filed with the hiring unit, a copy is also sent to Human Resources.
-The hiring unit has 15 days to respond.
+The hiring unit has 30 days to respond, and HR can have an additional 15 days.
 Note: According to the university’s policies, deadlines for filing grievances about harassment in the workplace are different, and we recommend members get in touch with the union as soon as possible.

 If the hiring unit fails to respond or the response is unsatisfactory, the union can submit the case to Human Resources within 15 days and Human Resources has another 15 days to respond.
 If the response from Human Resources is unsatisfactory and if the member wishes to pursue the grievance, the Union must file for arbitration to McGill within 90 days.
 The decision of the arbitrator is binding for both the Union and McGill.